fortrabbit/docs/12.platform/env-vars.md

 #### Dynamic ENV vars

 Dynamic ENV vars become available if you have enabled *"Dynamic ENV vars"* in the Dashboard, which is the default for new Apps.
 They contain access details for services offered by fortrabbit.
-You can find them in the Dashboard > {{app-name}} > ENV vars on the right hand side.
+You can find them in the Dashboard > {{app-env-name}} > ENV vars on the right hand side.
 They will never overwrite existing, manually created ENV vars.
 This means: if you manually create an ENV var, we guarantee that we won't replace it's value by a dynamically generated ENV var.

 Following a list of available dynamic ENV vars: